flynndoh/networking-sims/README.md

-# Neworking Simulations
+# Physical Layer Networking Simulations

-Hi there, here are a few networking experiments I have implemented using the [OMNeT++](https://omnetpp.org/) discrete event simulation library and framework.
+Hi there, here are a few physical layer networking experiments I have implemented using C++ and the [OMNeT++](https://omnetpp.org/) discrete event simulation library and framework.
+This was done as an exercise to become more familiar with the lower levels of the networking stack, as well as to gain experience working with discrete event simulations.

 - [Wireless Local Area Network (WLAN) Simulation](/wlan/README.md)
 - [Medium Access Control (MAC) with Carrier Sensing (CSMA) Simulation](/mac/README.md)